oVirt/ovirt-site/source/develop/release-management/features/ovirt-ovn-provider.md

 The binding in the southbound db is updated with the chassis id.

-OVN controllers on different hosts notice the updated chassis id in the binding, and knowing the physical location of the port update local ovs flows.
+OVN controllers on different hosts notice the updated chassis id in the binding, and knowing the physical location of the port update local OVS flows.

 #### Detailed steps of nic plugging